jindukwentua/jindukwentua/README.md

 I am a Data Scientist from Lagos, Nigeria with a background in statistics, economics and programming.
 - 🔭 Working on data analysis, data science and machine learning  projects using R and Python
-- 🌱 Learning predictive data modelling and natural langauage processing in depth
+- 🌱 Learning predictive data modelling, time series analysis and natural langauage processing in depth
 - 😄 Employment ... **Open to new opportunities.**
-- ⚡ Fun fact ... **I play football in my spare time.**
+- ⚡ Fun fact ... **I love writing and playing football in my spare time.**
 - 💬  Ask me about anything [here!](https://twitter.com/jxndu)
 - 📫 Send a [mail!](mailto:talktojindukwentua@gmail.com)
 ---